dymik-form/dymik/README.md

    pnpm build
    ```

-### Demo Application
+### Main Application

-The demo application is located in `apps/demo`.
+The main application is located in `apps/website`.
 You can modify it to test changes to the core library.

 ## Contributing